adeojoemmanuel/blockchain-wallet-adapter/README.md

 # Getting Started with Create React App

 ```
-the inspiration behind this package is to develop a versatile wallet adapter designed to support multiple blockchain networks, ensuring seamless integration and functionality across various chain types
+the inspiration behind this package is to develop a versatile wallet adapter designed to support multiple blockchain networks, ensuring seamless integration and functionality across various chain types.
+This adapter enables blockchain wallet connections on mobile devices, featuring a secure login and requiring an authorization token to access the current route.
+It uses a custom deeplink to carry the authorization token, enhancing security and user experience.
+Recognizing that most decentralized apps (dApps) do not use traditional Web2 authentication, this adapter mitigates login issues that may arise when a user attempts to connect their wallet before logging in.
+For more details on this challenge, refer to this issue.
 ```
 ## current support
   - phantom